Pole Attachment Policy

-- All information exchanged between SWEPCO Texas, your company and your representatives, contractors and subcontractors shall be held in the strictest of confidence and is considered confidential.
-Any unauthorized reproduction or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of SWEPCO Texas of such information.
+- All information exchanged between SWEPCO Texas, your company, and your representatives, contractors and subcontractors is considered confidential.
+Any unauthorized reproduction of AEP information or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of SWEPCO Texas.

 - Notwithstanding approval by SWEPCO Texas to construct Communications facilities in a certain manner or at a certain height, it is the responsibility of the Communications Company to ensure that the installation and maintenance of their facilities does not cause a hazardous condition, overload the pole, or otherwise be installed or maintained in a manner that does not comply with the NESC, AEP Standards and applicable law.

 - SWEPCO Texas may perform a Post-Construction Inspection of all Communications Company attachments to ensure full compliance with Design Standards.
 Communications Company facilities not meeting all installation requirements will be corrected at the Communication’s Company’s expense.